Pitman United Methodist Church

 Pitman, New Jersey

-After their historic church was destroyed in a fire, VMA designed a replacement building with a tripartite layout organized by education, worship and fellowship, and which celebrated simplicity and function.
-Reflecting the rural agrarian community, the exterior was clad primarily in white clapboard with the central, double-height worship space highlighted with the utilization of red barn siding.
-The sanctuary features a balcony permitting the space to feel intimate during smaller services but equally capable of hosting the full congregation.
-In the place of honor above the alter, stained glass which survived the blaze serves as a visual reminder of the resilience of the church and community.
+VMA approached the design with the intent to celebrate simplicity and function and to reflect the church’s roots in what had been a rural, agrarian community.
+We clad the exterior in white clapboard, with the central, double-height worship space highlighted with red barn siding.
+The sanctuary features a balcony, permitting the space to feel intimate during smaller services but equally capable of hosting the full congregation.
+In the place of honor, above the altar, stained glass which survived the fire serves as a visual reminder of the resilience of the church and its congregation.

 - “Pitman Congregation Moving Into a Very Holy Home” by Jessica Driscoll.
 Gloucester County Times, 01 July 2007.